 About Me: I live outside of Columbia, SC with my incredible wife and 4 dogs – yes 4 dogs.
 I started my career testing out a proprietary billing system using TOAD to run scripts against an Oracle database and figured wow, people are paying me to do this!
 I graduated to supporting EMR Systems and Citrix farms for a large hospital in VA, moved onto work for General Electric for a while where I really took off with Virtualization, Unix and Oracle systems.
 After bouncing around a bit and coming back to GE, I decided to go work for a smaller company – eGroup, that has been an incredible 5 year journey now.

 Outside of work, everything for me revolves around my wife, my dogs and trying to remain actually athletic to some extent with Crossfit.
-Since I played college football at Bridgewater College, they instilled a love of picking up and putting down heavy things, so I get to keep doing that going at Fitness535, surrounded by a great group of people.
+Since I played college football at Bridgewater College, they instilled a love of picking up and putting down heavy things, so I get to keep doing that at CrossFit Creed, surrounded by a great group of people.
 I also get to work out with my wife, and she pushes me more than anybody else, while getting the rewarding experience of coaching a few classes weekly – helping people on their fitness journey.